simonlindholm/hol-regex/README.md

 `bench.py` does some unscientific performance benchmarking of the three different algorithms implemented by the library, and the built-in regex matcher (regexpMatch.sml) that comes with HOL.
-Results vary quite a bit from run to run because of garbage collection and similar non-determinism, but might still give some hint about real-world performance.
+Results vary quite a bit from run to run because of garbage collection and similar non-determinism, but still give some hint about real-world performance.

-On my ~2015 era laptop I see the following performance measurements:
+On my 2015 era laptop I get the following results:

 ```
 Benchmark: |aa*aa| vs |a^n|